 Two different methods for computing ice cover are available.
 The first method ([SLICEC] = SIMPLE) was included in version 1.0 and is available for backwards compatibility.
 The second method, DETAIL, is the preferred method.

-The coefficient of water-ice heat exchange [HWI], W m-2 C-, is a user specified calibration parameter that determines the rate of heat exchange between water and ice (see Appendix A).
+The coefficient of water-ice heat exchange [HWI], W m-2 C-, is a user-specified calibration parameter that determines the rate of heat exchange between water and ice (see Appendix A).
 [BETAI] is the fraction of solar radiation absorbed at the ice surface and is similar to [BETA] in the surface heat exchange computations.
 [GAMMAI] is the solar radiation extinction coefficient through ice and is also similar to [GAMMA] in the surface heat exchange computations.

 Albedo is the ratio of reflection to incident radiation.
 It is normally expressed by the albedo of a surface and varies widely depending on the solar altitude and the waterbody surface properties.